netzgestaltung/sandbox-restrict-user-enumeration/README.md

 ### Solutions
 - Remove YoastSeo - its bloated at all, use Redirection Plugin and Custom Fields instead
-- If you cant removce it whatsoever - check all YoastSeo options to get a complete solution
+- If you cant remove it whatsoever - check all YoastSeo options to get a complete solution

 ## Flaws
 If you use a Rest API control plugin like RestAPI Disabler it will not be able to control the Users Endpoint anymore.
 Other Endpoints will remain controlable.